gotools-io/lambgo/README.md

 func (c creator) Create(r any) (any, error) {
 	//do something with your r object
 	//maybe store in the Database
-	return "Something is created", nil
+	// call another service using the Rest Client CallService function return "Something is created", nil
 }